Last updated 14th May, 2025

 ---|---|

-Plastic switch | £0.60 to £120 |
+Plastic switch | £0.60 - £120 |

-Plastic socket | £1 to £120 |
+Plastic socket | £1 - £120 |

-Copper switch | £6 to £75 |
+Copper switch | £6 - £75 |

-Copper socket | £7 to £30 |
+Copper socket | £7 - £30 |

-Nickel switch | £4 to £50 |
+Nickel switch | £4 - £50 |

-Nickle socket | £5 to £40 |
+Nickle socket | £5 - £40 |

-Bronze switch | £4 to £70 |
+Bronze switch | £4 - £70 |

-Bronze socket | £5 to £40 |
+Bronze socket | £5 - £40 |

-Steel switch | £2 to £200 |
+Steel switch | £2 - £200 |

-Steel socket | £5 to £100 |
+Steel socket | £5 - £100 |

 There are various other costs you need to consider when rewiring your entire house, including:

 During the rewiring process, you may want to move a light switch or socket so it is in a better location.
-This will need to be completed by a qualified electrician, who will charge around £100 to £150 per switch.

 Once your sockets and switches have been installed, you should consider hiring a plasterer to prepare your walls with plaster or if your walls have already been plastered, they can be skimmed with a thin layer of plaster to create a better finish.
-The cost to plaster a wall is around £150 to £200.

-Once your walls have been plastered or skimmed, you may want to consider hiring a professional decorator to paint your walls and enhance your property’s aesthetic.
 The typical price for painting internal walls is around £250 to £500, although this will depend on the size of the room and the amount of preparation required.

 If you are having your home redecorated, then on top of the rewiring, you may want to check your consumer unit to decide whether or not it needs replacing.
-If it is outdated, then you will need to hire a qualified electrician to replace your consumer unit, which will cost around £250 to £510.

-Individual costs for hiring an electrician to rewire a 3-Bedroom Semi-Detached House - Total Cost: £4000
+Individual costs for hiring an electrician to rewire a 3-bedroom semi-detached House - Total Cost: £4,000

-A qualified electrician will be required to complete the job and will often charge around £150 per day to rewire a house.
-However, for larger jobs, most electricians work in pairs for safety reasons as well as to get the job done quicker.
-As such, you can expect to pay around £250 per day in labour.
+However, for larger jobs, most electricians work in pairs for safety reasons as well as to get the job done quickly.
+As such, you can expect to pay around £250 to £300 per day in labour.

-The average time an electrician will take to rewire a property will depend on how many rooms need rewiring.
 For instance, a small flat may only take 4 to 7 days to complete, while a large 5-bedroom detached home could take up to 15 days to rewire.

 The job will be quicker if the wiring is easily accessible.
 If you're going to be living in the house, then this will take even longer as the electrician will have to make everything safe and working after they leave each day.

-The type of sockets or switches you choose will also determine the house rewire cost.
 If you specify the typical white plastic for sockets/switches then this will keep the price down as they usually cost from £0.60 for switches and £1 for sockets, whereas opting for steel will obviously cost a lot more, with prices up to £200 per switch.

-You should also consider that there are other jobs which will need doing at the same time, for example, most electricians won’t re-plaster the walls afterwards, nor will they make good any plasterwork repairs or damage to the flooring.
 So, it is not unusual for plasterers and decorators along with flooring specialists to be required after a rewiring job, which will cost around £150 to £200 per wall.

 Rewiring an entire house is a complicated job, which involves the following steps: